-Upright: Progress, expansion, foresight, overseas opportunities.
+UPRIGHT: Progress, expansion, foresight, overseas opportunities

-Reversed: Playing small, lack of foresight, unexpected delays.
+REVERSED: Playing small, lack of foresight, unexpected delays

 NOTE: The Tarot card meaning description is based on the Rider Waite cards.

-The Three of Wands indicates that there are many opportunities available to you to expand your horizons through study, travel, business enterprise and learning.
-You are becoming more aware of the opportunities that exist for you right now – and there are still further opportunities to come.
-To take advantage of this potential, you must stay committed to your path and be prepared to stretch outside of your comfort zone, knowing that your best opportunities lie outside of your current environment.
+The Three of Wands signals the many chances available to you to broaden your horizons through study, travel, business enterprise and learning.
+You are becoming more aware of the opportunities that exist for you right now – and there are still more to come.
+To take advantage of this potential, you must stay committed to your path and be prepared to stretch beyond your comfort zone, knowing your best hopes lie outside of your current environment.
 It is time to think BIG.
-Consider what you can do to open doors for yourself and create more development and self-exploration opportunities.
-You are being encouraged to become a visionary and to dream beyond your current limitations.
-Now is the time to accept your vision and be confident that you will achieve it.
+Consider what you can to open doors to more development and self-exploration.
+This card encourages you to dream bigger than your limitations.
+Accept your vision and be confident you will achieve it.

 The Three of Wands also brings your attention to the changes and challenges that lie ahead.
 Given the man in this card can see far into the distance, then you are likely to be already aware of the upcoming developments and obstacles and can prepare for them ahead of time.